Read the first chapter of this sequel to Moonlight, Roses & Murder. If you haven’t read the first book, you can find it here.

 “I thought you would enjoy it.”
 Damian looked at the olive oil.
 “This is also from Italy.”
 He smiled at her in a way that sent heat down to her toes.
 Opening the oil, he poured a few drops on his finger.
 “Everything is better from Italy, don’t you agree, Carina?”

 She thought he was going to have her taste the oil, but instead he reached out with his other hand and turned her wrist over.
-Gently dabbing the oil on her wrist, he leaned down and lightly licked off the oil.
-Then, he kissed her wrist and slowly began working his way up her arm.
+Gently dabbing the oil on her wrist, he leaned down and kissed her wrist, then slowly began working his way up her arm.

-As she was about to suggest they wait to make dinner, he stopped.
+She was about to suggest they wait to make dinner when he stopped.
 “As I said, the secret is in the dressing.”
 Still holding her hand, he moved her closer to the counter.
 “Lemons, sea salt, a little red wine vinegar…and of course, some freshly ground pepper.”

 Selina wasn’t sure what he had planned, but she could tell he enjoyed keeping her guessing.
 Two could play at that game.
 She slowly pulled her hand away and picked up the olive oil.
 Putting some on her finger, she ran it across her lower lip, then tasted it.
 “You’re right.
 Italian is definitely better.”

 Damian felt the wolf want to leap out and claim her.
 It always wanted her, needed her.
 It was something he had to fight against constantly, keeping that part of him under control, and he wasn’t sure if she knew how dangerous it could be.

 Selina sensed something was bothering him.
 Deciding to slow things down a bit, she took his hand and smiled up at him.
 “Let’s dance.
 We haven’t done that in quite a while.”

 Damian nodded.
 “That is my mistake, Carina.
 You are beautiful on the dance floor.”